gzeureka/multitracker-sagemaker/README.md

 # Use pyenv to install Python 3.10.11 and create a virtualenv for this project
 pyenv install 3.10.11
-pyenv virtualenv 3.10.11 multitracker-sagemaker pyenv local multitracker-sagemaker
+pyenv virtualenv 3.10.11 multitracker-sagemaker

+# Clone this repository, change current directory to multitracker-sagemaker, then run:
+pyenv local multitracker-sagemaker

 # Install packages